vuestorefront/vue-storefront/packages/core/docs/commercetools/use-review.md

----
-platform: Commercetools
----

 # useReview <Badge text="Enterprise" type="info" />

 > This feature is a part of our commercial offering and does not exist in Open Source version of commercetools integration.
 Read more about a Vue Storefront Enterprise Cloud [here](https://www.vuestorefront.io/cloud)

 ## Features

-`useReview` composition function can be used to:
+`useReview` composable can be used to:

 * fetch:
     * reviews list,